kyamagu/mexopencv/README.markdown

 Users report incompatibility with Visual Studio 2008.
 Try not to use Visual Studio 2008 with mexopencv.
-For this reason, mexopencv on Windows platform do not work with Matlab R2009b or earlier.
+For this reason, mexopencv on Windows platform do not work with MATLAB R2009b or earlier.

 Nevertheless, if you want to try using Visual Studio 2008, obtain `stdint.h` and use `mexopencv.make` to compile the package.
 Visual Studio 2008 or earlier